Albertino2020/cex.io-trading-bot/README.md

 ## Acknowledgments

-- I give credit to the ASD whose I borrowed part of the CEX.io API access code that was used in this project.
+- I give credit to @t0pep0 (Ivan) whose I borrowed part of his CEX.io API code, developed in 2013, that was used in this project.

 ## 📝 License